 Who says Mother’s Day is only for family?
 Your friends are often your best source for practical, non-judgemental parenting advice.
 Give your best friend the kind of Mother’s Day present she needs — genuine affirmation.
 Send her a gerbera daisy bouquet and a thoughtful card that lists all the ways she is a good mother.
 Be as specific as possible: say thanks for the birthday party inspiration, mention a time that she kept her cool during a stressful situation and note how well her potty-training advice worked for your own kids.

-Make a new mom in your office feel supported in her new job as a mother by sending her a Winnie the Pooh, Mickey, or other themed baby welcome basket from her favorite cubicle companions.
+Make a new mom in your office feel supported in her new job as a mother by sending her a Winnie the Pooh, Mickey, or another baby welcome basket from her favorite cubicle companions.
 The cheerful yellow color is gender-neutral (in case you didn’t get that memo), and the basket includes indispensable baby items like a pacifier and cotton Onesies.
 The whimsical Beanie Babies will keep baby entertained with the Peanut’s theme song while mom unwinds from a long day.

 Ever noticed the single mom juggling grocery bags and strollers in the apartment across from yours?
 Show her some solidarity by sending her a gourmet fruit and sweets gift basket.
 The chocolate sea salt caramelized cashews will give her an elegant break from the usual animal crackers.
 Bonus points if you include a note offering to babysit for a few hours so she can take an evening for herself.